Nested Sampling Methods: Integration

 \subsection{Termination criteria}

 The question arises when to terminate nested sampling.
 In the tree formulation (§\ref{subsec:NStree}), this means when agents should stop inserting new children nodes into the tree.

 Monte Carlo integration techniques have intrinsic limitations in integrating black-box functions.
 The spike-and-slab problem illustrates this.
 In Figure~\ref{fig:progressionillustration}, we illustrate a small, high peak (spike) and a wider ridge (slab).
 If the spike is very narrow, it can go unseen by random samples, which will focus on the wider slab.
 However, if the spike is very high, it will be crucial for the integral.
-As John Skilling puts it: ``It is impossible to find a flag pole in the Atlantic ocean``.
+As John Skilling puts it: ``It is impossible to find a flag pole in the Atlantic ocean''.
 NS integration with sparse sampling may pass the likelihood threshold that separates the spike and slab without ever placing live points into the spike.
 Thus, a spike will likely go undetected if it is smaller than $V_{i}/N$ \citep{partay2010efficient}.
-However, in case the spike is located on the peak of the slab, then NS will find it, unless it terminates too early.
-These problems can be addressed with domain knowledge, and reparameterization.
-Some likelihoods have absolute upper bounds.
-For example, in a Gaussian likelihood with measurements $d_{i}$ with fixed uncertainties $\sigma_{i}$ fitted with an arbitrary model $m$, $-2\times L=\chi^{2}=\sum_{i}\left(\frac{m(i,\theta)-d_{i}}{\sigma_{i}}\right)^{2}>0$.
+However, if the spike is located on the peak of the slab, then NS will find it, unless it terminates too early.

 For less perverse likelihoods, sensible termination can be determined at runtime. \citet{skilling2006nested} proposed simultaneously estimating the information gain ($H$, also employed in an error estimate) during the run and estimating the minimum number of iterations needed to pass the bulk of the posterior as $HN$.
 Similarly, the sample entropy was considered as a termination criterion.
 Alternatively, \citet{skilling2006nested} suggests comparing the dead point integral $Z_{i}=\sum_{i}L_{i}\delta V_{i}$ with the largest possible live point contribution $Z_{\mathrm{live}}=L_{\mathrm{max}}\times V_{i}$, and terminating when the ratio becomes very small, $Z_{\mathrm{live}}/Z_{i}<\epsilon$, with $\epsilon\ll1$, for example $\epsilon=10^{-3}$.
+This is also the agent behaviour implemented in Algorithm~\ref{alg:Simple-exploration-agent}.
 This can be further refined with $Z_{\mathrm{live}}=\frac{V_{i}}{N}\sum_{j=1}^{N}L_{j}$, trapezoid rule integration, or bootstrapping, but in practice is not more reliable.

+A variety of other termination criteria have been considered.
+For example, \citet{schoniger2014model} proposes terminating when the LRPS becomes extremely inefficient.
+Low efficiencies caused by complex degeneracies, can indicate that the model could benefit from reparametrisation \citep[see][for a similar situation with MCMC]{Papaspiliopoulos2007}. \citet{Baldock2016} suggests monitoring the temperature (HMC momenta, see below §\ref{subsec:Sampling-by-direction}).